 “The police have made the link between the festival’s existence and the death of Anneke Vo – using an argument that if the event didn’t happen then she wouldn’t have died,” Hunt’s op-ed continues.

 “If someone had died in a car accident on the way to the festival, this would be tragic too.
 Would the police suggest the event should be banned?
-I doubt it, yet in both cases, a drug-related death at a music festival and a death on the road to the festival, the death wouldn’t happen without the festival.”
+I doubt it, yet in both cases, a drug-related death at a music festival and a death on the road to the festival, the death wouldn’t happen without the festival.”“To suggest people don’t use drugs at a festival is as silly as suggesting people don’t have sex.”

 “Does it make it right to ban the festival?
 Festivals are places that young people go to connect to each other, to listen to music together and to create a sense of community… Of course, at all events that many young people attend, there are likely to be drugs, especially when there is music involved.”